What are the most important tips for domain registration?

 In the US you have relatively free rein when creating a domain name.
-Some technical requirements must, however, be met: You can use letters from A to Z, numbers from 0 to 9 as well as hyphens, although the hyphen cannot be placed at the beginning of the second level domain.
+Some technical requirements must be met, however.
+You can use letters from A to Z, numbers from 0 to 9 as well as hyphens, although the hyphen cannot be placed at the beginning of the second level domain.
 Other symbols such as periods, slashes or question marks are not permitted.
 A domain name is generally expected to consist of up to 63 characters.

-It could also be the case that some domain names, which could not be registered several years ago, are now possible to adopt.
-An example is a domain name with two characters such as www.hi.com.
+It could also be the case that some domain names, which could not be registered several years ago, are now a possibility.
+An example is a domain name with two characters such as

 The top-level domain forms the highest level of the name resolution and the last section of the domain to the right of the dot.
 Currently the most commonly used endings are .com, .net, .org and the country-specific suffixes such as .de, .es and .us.
-But since march 2013 new top level domain endings are popular on the market such as .online, .club, .business, .top, .expert and so on.
 They generally vary between:

-- generic TLDs: Generic top-level domains hint about the type of website on offer.
-Therefore you would expect a commercial website from .com, whereas .org as a TLD would result in an organization.
+- generic TLDs: Generic top-level domains give clues about the type of website on offer.
+Therefore, you would expect a commercial website from .com, whereas .org as a TLD would result in an organization.

 - country-specific TLDs: These country-specific TLDs give information about a website’s origin.
 Usually two letters are used when referring to a country, for example, .de for Germany, .hu for Hungary and .es for Spain.

-A further tip for domain registration: It is wise to secure several domain endings and name variations to be used as a redirect to your official website.
-Providers often offer cheap packages so it is therefore worthwhile to register your desired name with numerous TLDs.
+A further tip for domain registration is that it is wise to secure several domain endings and name variations.
+Providers often offer cheap plans so it is therefore worthwhile to register your desired name with numerous TLDs.
 The searchability of a website then increases and all the important domain variations are secured, and, as a result, are not available to third parties.

 Whereas most internet users go for .com, .net or .org, the .us ending is also a possibility in the United States.
 It was created in 1985 and can be used by any US citizen/resident, US organization, or any foreign organization based in the US.
 To make sure these rules are adhered to, all contact information must be made public; no anonymous proxy servers can be used when registering the domain and random spot checks are conducted.
 Despite the fact that this domain ending can be used by practically anyone living in the States, it’s usually state and local governments that choose this option.

-If you register a domain you are only renting it for a certain time period; talk of buying a domain is therefore technically incorrect.
-If the contract is not renewed after the agreed time period, then the domain name will become available again and can be rented by anyone.
-Regarding the sale of a domain name there is no actual transfer of virtual ownership from person A to person B, but simply a registration takeover.
+When you register a domain, you’re only renting it for a certain period of time.
+To refer to it as buying a domain is therefore technically incorrect.
+If the contract is not renewed at the end of the contract period, the domain name becomes free again and can be rented by someone else.
+When it comes to selling domain names, virtual ownership isn’t transferred from person A to person B, it’s only the registrant that changes.

-You should have no problems if you change your provider (registrar), but want to keep your registered domain.
-You simply need the authorization code for your domain, which you can request from your original provider.
-If, for example, you plan to transfer from one provider to 1&1 IONOS, you will need to fill out a special domain-transfer form to confirm the transfer.
+You should have no problems if you want to change your provider, but want to keep your registered domain.
+You simply need the authorization code for your domain, which you can request from your current provider.
+If, for example, you plan to transfer from one provider to IONOS, you will need to fill out a special domain-transfer form to confirm the transfer.
 All further steps will then be carried out.
-As mentioned previously, the provider’s task is to then contact the appropriate domain registry.

 How long the domain move takes depends on the particular domain registrar’s rules of procedure.
 Five to six working days is to be expected with generic TLDs and nTLDs and the subsequent DNS update requires a further 24 to 48 hours.